hosseinoliabak/fortinet/NSE4/07_01_ipsec_vpn.md

 2. Negotiate one bidirectional SA (called IKE SA)
    * In IKEv1, two possible ways:
      * Main mode: six packets exchanged
+       * Initiator sends suggested ISAKMP policies
+       * Responder selects which policy to use and replies with selected ISAKMP policies
+       * Initiator sends its key
+       * Responder replies with its own key
+       * Initiator sends its peer ID and hash payloads
+       * Responder replies its peer ID and hash payloads
+       * In this case, the responder can identify the initiator only by the source IP address of the first packet.
+Nothing else.
+       This is because the first packet does not contain the peer ID.
+That works well for poin-to-point VPNs because the responder knows the IP address of each peer.
      * Aggressive mode: Three packets exchanged
+       * Initiator sends suggested ISAKMP policy, its key, and peer ID
+       * The responder responds with the same information of its own plus hash payload
+       * Finally, initiator sends its hash payload
+       * Unlike the main mode, the first packet contains the initiator's peer ID.
+Therefore, the responder can use this ID to identify who the peer is and which security policy to use.
+   * Phase 1 authentication is usually weak pre-shared keys.
+XAuth adds more, especially for mobile users: user name + password
+     * Sometimes called phase 1.5
    * Not the same as final SAs later (That is called IPsec SAs)
    * Temporary encrypted tunnel for DH
 3. Diffie-Hellman exchange for secret keys